Posted on

 • Improved efficiency, as the copper base transfers heat more easily.
 So you can use less heat to get the job done.

-• Even-heating cook surface browns & sears beautifully while limiting burning & sticking caused by hot spots.
+• Even-heating cooking surface sears beautifully & limits sticking & burning caused by hot spots.

 • Dishwasher & metal utensil-safe.